-When a check fails, an alert is issued to designated contact groups and other integrated push notification systems that have been configured.
-This alert contains the date, location, and time the outage occurred.
+When a check fails, an alert is issued to designated contact groups, and other integrated push notification systems that have been configured.
+This alert contains the date, time, and location relevant to the outage.
 Depending on the check type, other technical data may be included such as server information or unexpected strings.

-Use the Alert History Screen to review checks that have been created, and to get a quick or detailed view of alerts issued when that check failed.
+Use the Alert History Screen to get a quick or detailed view of alerts issued when that check failed.

 You can also create status pages (see example), or click Checks>Actions>Report to view an Uptime Report for a specific check, which provide a granular view of your domain uptime at all times.
 If you have added a Real User Monitoring (RUM) check for your website, you can view RUM reports as well.

 Alternatively, you can display the Uptime.com widget on your website to inform visitors of your server uptime statistics.